dolphindb/DolphinDBPlugin/mysql/README.md

 * schema: a table with names and data types of columns.
 If we need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument.
 * startRow: an integer indicating the index of the starting row to read.
 If unspecified, read from the first row.
 If 'table_or_query' is a SQL query, then 'startRow' should unspecified.
 * rowNum: an integer indicating the number of rows to read.
 If unspecified, read to the last row.
 If 'table_or_query' is a SQL query, then 'rowNum' should unspecified.
+* transform: apply certain transformation on a MySQL table or query before importing into DolphinDB database.

 **Note:** If 'table_or_query' is a SQL query, use 'LIMIT' in SQL query to specify 'startRow' and 'rowNum'.